marvelefe/sms-spam-data-mining/README.md

-# Analysing Patterns in an SMS Spam Dataset Using Data Mining Techniques

 ## Project Overview
-Course Code: MIT 816

-Course Title: Data Mining
+Course: MIT 816 - Data Mining

 This assignment was submitted as part of my coursework requirements for the Master in Information Technology (MIT) program at the University of Lagos, Nigeria.